Ali00/SDN-Smart-Routing/README.md

 ### Network Modelling:
-The network is modelled as an undirected graph G(v,E), hence, we utilised the NetworkX tool (version 1.11).
+The network is modelled as an undirected graph G(V,E), hence, we utilised the NetworkX tool (version 1.11).

 ### Failure event module: